Your cart is currently empty!

 Aside from the potential health dangers of having an ELF-emitting battery power your electric car engine, there are many other sources of EMF radiation in all types of cars that may be more of a concern.
 There are over 50 electronic control units in modern cars, meaning 50 plus sources of EMF radiation.
 These include Bluetooth connections, push-button starts, car alarms, and dashboard controls.

-Short-term car EMF radiation while driving has been found to contribute to headaches, dry eyes and blurred vision, neck stiffness, and irritability, whereas long-term car EMF radiation is said to lead to an increased risk of various organ cancers, especially for owners of electric cars because of the high level of EMFs from underneath their seats.
+Short-term car EMF radiation while driving has been found to contribute to headaches, dry eyes and blurred vision, neck stiffness, and irritability.
+While there is still much to learn and study, long-term car EMF radiation is said to lead to an increased risk of various organ cancers, especially for owners of electric cars because of the high level of EMFs from underneath their seats.

 Unless you are in a convertible or soft-top, the metal framing of automobiles almost completely surrounds the car, acting as a conductive cage.

-In science, this type of conductive cage is called a Faraday Cage.
+In science, this type of structure is called a Faraday Cage.
 This means electrostatic charges are collected on the outside, and electromagnetic radiation cannot get in.
 Radiation sources inside are contained, and therefore magnified within the cage.

 While a car isn’t a perfect Faraday Cage and does allow some EMF to come in and leak out through windows and holes, any source of radiation inside the car might be more intense than if it was outside the car.
 Phones, tablets, video gaming devices, hotspots, Bluetooth, and the radiation given off by the car battery and other parts, might further increase your exposure to EMF radiation.